Technosaurus8/Magic-Gamepad-Android/README.md

 ## What is Magic Gamepad?

-Magic Gamepad lets you use your Android phone as a game controller for your Windows PC.
+Magic Gamepad lets you use your Android phone as a game controller.
 Connect wirelessly over Bluetooth or Wi-Fi.
-No need to buy a separate gamepad — your phone is all you need.

 > **Note:** This app requires the [Magic Gamepad](https://github.com/Technosaurus8/Magic-Gamepad-Windows) desktop app to be running on your Windows PC for PC Mode.